Trinity Classical School: Athletics

 TCS sponsors a cross-country team, which is open to students in grades 5 and up.
 During the fall, the team competes in invitational meets across the Houston area.
 During the winter, the team trains for a half-marathon.
 In the spring, the team competes in 5K road races sponsored by Houston-area charities.
 The school also sponsors intramural Ultimate Frisbee teams during the fall semester.

 Fine Arts

 Choir and choral instruction are included in the curriculum for all students.
 Each grade performs a choral selection twice each year at the closing Semester Celebrations in December and May.
-The school offers fine art electives for all grades, including a Fine Arts Primer in music and visual art for grades pre-K and kindergarten, theater and dramatic arts classes for grades 1 through 4, and a range of eloquium classes (theater tools and skills, drawing, journalism, poetry and short stories) for Grades 5 and up.
+The school offers fine art electives for all grades, including a Fine Arts Primer in music and visual art for grades Pre-K and Kindergarten, theater and dramatic arts classes for grades 1 through 4, and a range of fine arts classes for Grades 5 and up.
+These classes include theater, drawing, journalism, poetry, photography, sculpture, and creative writing.

 Rome trip

 Juniors take a trip to Rome in the spring to investigate Roman culture, language, history, architecture, religion, and art.
-Students are led by experienced faculty members who guide the trip.
+Students are guided by experienced faculty members.